Your Hampi Questions Answered: 15 Things Every Backpacker Wants to Know

 Is it safe?

-Bring a headlamp for Matanga Hill sunrise.
+Bring a headlamp for the Matanga Hill sunrise.
 Carry more water than you think you need.
 The ruins are a UNESCO site — don't climb on fragile structures, don't carve names, don't remove stones.
 And give yourself one afternoon to just sit on a boulder by the river and do nothing.
 Hampi rewards stillness as much as exploration.